Menopause SkinCare

 After

 The second Face Cream I tried that had Estrogen in it was Winona's Estriol Skin Cream with Tretinoin.
 The cost was $150 for a 3-month supply.
 This was immediately after my experience with Alloy so it makes sense that I'm not seeing as much of difference because I started in a better place than I did with Alloy.
 I love the feel of Winona's Cream as it's super smooth and goes on with very little tugging.
 I think it's the Tretinoin that makes it so smooth.
-However, this was to be a 3-month supply and I barely got six weeks out of it.
+However, this was to be a 3-month supply and I barely got 30 days out of it.

 Before